Rockets kill 2 Israelis; 26 die in Gaza as Israel hits Hamas

 On Monday evening, Hamas began firing rockets from Gaza, setting off air raid sirens as far as Jerusalem.
 From there on, the escalation was rapid.

-Conricus, the army spokesman, said Gaza militants fired more than 250 rockets at Israel, with about one-third falling short and landing in Gaza.
+Lt.
+Col. Jonathan Conricus, an Israeli military spokesman, said Gaza militants fired more than 500 rockets at Israel, with about one-third falling short and landing in Gaza.

-The army said that a rocket landed a direct hit on a seven-story apartment block in the coastal Israeli city of Ashkelon.
-Israeli paramedic service Magen David Adom said it treated six people injured in the rocket strike.
-Two were hospitalized in moderate condition.
+The rocket fire was so intense that Israel’s Iron Dome rocket-defense system appeared to be overwhelmed.
+At midday, a barrage of some 10 rockets whizzed above the southern city of Ashdod, filling the skies with streaks of white smoke.

-Later, a second building in the city of Ashdod was hit, lightly wounding four people, Israeli police said.
+A rocket that hit an apartment building in the coastal Israeli city of Ashkelon injured six people, according to Israeli paramedic service Magen David Adom.
+A building in Ashdod was also hit, lightly wounding four, Israeli police said.

 He did not address Gaza Health Ministry reports about the dead children.